‘Cloned’ FedEx vans used to smuggle migrants, CBP says

-EL PASO, Texas (Border Report) — Smugglers used “cloned” FedEx vans to smuggle migrants in Wes El Paso, U.S. Customs and Border Protection said.
+EL PASO, Texas (Border Report) — Smugglers used “cloned” FedEx vans to smuggle migrants in El Paso’s Upper Valley, U.S. Customs and Border Protection said.

 El Paso border agents from the Santa Teresa Station Anti-Smuggling Unit received what they called credible information about a smuggling scheme involving phony FedEx vehicles.